Colour can do anything that black and white can

 In this post I’m going to discuss an alternative to the standard red / green / blue colour space, and how we can make use if it in a WPF application.

-My task was to take the processed output from the camera (RawImage) – which is held as a two dimensional array of ushort values, and produce a suitable image object for display.
+My task was to take the processed output from the camera (RawImage) – a two dimensional array of ushort values, which corresponds to the temperature for each pixel, and produce a suitable image object for display.
 In this case, the variation in minimum and maximum temperature values between different images is relatively small, and the images are only for general reference rather than any calculation, so it’s not required to use a specific colour to represent a particular temperature value.
 This means that the image generation process can be simplified – use dark blue (RGB #000050) for the minimum (coldest) pixel value in each individual RawImage and bright yellow (RGB #FFFFA0) for the maximum (hottest).

 Very disappointing to say the least ☹.